bitExpert/phpstan-magento/README.md

 - Extension attributes
 - PHPStan rules
   - Service contracts
+  - Resource Models should be used directly
   - Collections should be used directly via factory
+  - Do not use setTemplate in Block classes

 For a detailed overview, check the feature documentation [here](docs/features.md).